-From shipbuilding to oil rigs to seawalls to ship design to electrification to The America's Cup, Offshore Systems are a large and varied field in the Marine Industry.
+From shipbuilding to oil rigs to seawalls to ship design to electrification to The America's Cup, Offshore Systems is a large and varied field in the Marine Industry.»

 The demand for Autonomous and Remotely Operated Underwater and Surface Vehicles as well as for smart shipping technology continues to grow at a rapid rate.

 Yacht design is the pinnacle of naval architecture by combining aerodynamics and hydrodynamics with stability and structures.